khulnasoft/getnighthawk/README.md

 ## What is Nighthawk?

 Nighthawk is a versatile HTTP load testing tool built out of a need to drill HTTP services with a constant request rate or with an adaptive request rate.
 Khulnasoft offers a custom distribution of Nighthawk with intelligent adaptive load controllers to automatically identify optimal configurations for your service mesh deployment.
-As a Layer 7 performance characterization tool supporting HTTP/HTTPS/HTTP2, Nighthawk is Meshplay’s (and Envoy’s) load generator and is written in C++.
+As a KhulnaSoft performance characterization tool supporting HTTP/HTTPS/HTTP2, Nighthawk is Meshplay’s (and Envoy’s) load generator and is written in C++.

 ## Nighthawk and Meshplay